 To obtain financial support artists often found that they had to create works that were used for religious and political purposes.
 In other words, art was enlisted in the support of the false self and paradigm B. In paradigm A, truth and beauty are the goals of artistic self-expression.
 In the early history of art, in P-B, beauty was only incidental—a secondary outcome if you will—of artistic self-expression.
 Art in service of the state or the church was as old as the false self and therefore began possibly with the art on the walls of the pyramids.

 Certainly, it had developed into an “art” during the time of the Roman Empire when “theatre for the masses” was taking place in the Coliseum and on a grand scale.
-Over 50,000 people flooded through the 80 arches for drama on a grand scale.
+Over 50,000 people flooded through the 80 arches; drama for the masses.
 As many as 10,000 gladiators and 11,000 animals “performed” in one day.
 And on the same day the arena was flooded for a mock naval battle.
 Artificial mountains and forests were created where hunters killed wild animals or were killed by them.
 All in the name of the sensation energy center of the false self.
 Try as it may, Las Vegas will never equal the escapist illusion of the staged spectacles of ancient Rome.

 Let’s continue with perhaps the all-time big spender in the annals of art as political propaganda—the Sun King himself (1638-1715)—the representative of god on earth.
 “The deification of Louis XIV was a full-time project for an army of artists, musicians, writers and poets in 17th century Versailles.
 “As he is of rank superior to all other men, he sees things more perfectly than they do, and he ought to trust rather to the inner light than to information which reaches him from the outside.”
 Louis’ inner light was probably not an authentic experience of the present moment, but no one was in a position to argue with his “enlightened” judgment.